All 23 banks survive Fed's 2023 stress test

 It was mandated annually by law for institutions with more than $100 billion in assets as part of legislation that passed in 2010.
 A law passed in 2018 tailored the tests by banks’ size, meaning those in the range of $100-$250 billion would be tested every other year.

-Democrats and regulators have been critical of that 2018 adjustment, arguing it could have helped prevent the problems that amassed at Silicon Valley Bank, which had not gone through a stress test before it failed.
+Democrats and regulators have been critical of that 2018 adjustment, arguing it could have helped prevent the problems that amassed at Silicon Valley Bank, which had not been subjected to a stress test before it failed.

-BMO Financial, Citizens, M&T and RBC US Group were among the every-other-year banks that weren’t scheduled to be tested again until 2024.
+Some in this year's test — BMO Financial, Citizens, M&T and RBC US Group — were among the every-other-year banks that weren’t scheduled to be tested again until 2024.

-But the Fed required BMO, Citizens and M&T to go through the 2023 stress test, and RBC also opted in to the 2023 exam.
+But the Fed required BMO, Citizens and M&T to be tested again in 2023, and RBC also opted in to the 2023 exam.
 All four banks had capital of 6.4% and higher, above the 4.5% required.

-The goal of these tests is to determine how much capital banks should have on their balance sheet to survive extreme moments of stress.

-This year the Fed’s hypothetical scenario envisioned a severe global recession with severe stress in commercial real estate.
-Under the Fed’s scenario, unemployment spikes to 10%, both home prices and commercial real estate plunge about 40%, the stock market plummets 45%, market volatility jumps and corporate bond yields jump.
+This year the Fed examined how 23 banks would fare under a severe global recession that included severe stress in commercial real estate.
+In such a scenario unemployment spikes to 10%, home prices and commercial real estate plunge about 40%, the stock market plummets 45%, market volatility jumps and corporate bond yields rise.

-Under that scenario all 23 banks in aggregate would lose $541 billion.
-Yet banks would still have capital equal to 10.1% of total assets weighted by risk.
+All 23 banks in aggregate would have lost $541 billion.
+Yet they would still have capital equal to 10.1% of total assets weighted by risk.
 Well above the 4.5% the Fed requires.

 The biggest losses

-The $541 billion in total projected losses includes over $100 billion in losses from commercial real estate and residential mortgages, and $120 billion in credit card losses, both higher than the losses projected in last year’s test.
+The $541 billion in total projected losses include more $100 billion from commercial real estate and residential mortgages and $120 billion in credit card losses, both higher than the losses projected in last year’s test.

-The banks with the biggest commercial real estate losses would be Goldman, with $16 billion, followed by Morgan Stanley ($13.7 billion) and Citizens ($12.4 billion).
+The banks with the biggest commercial real estate losses were Goldman, with $16 billion, followed by Morgan Stanley ($13.7 billion) and Citizens ($12.4 billion).

-In addition to the hypothetical scenario, banks with large trading operations were tested against a global market shock component that primarily stresses their trading positions.
-For the first time, this year's stress test added a second “exploratory market shock” to the trading books of the largest and most complex banks.
+Eight banks with large trading operations were also tested against a "global market shock" tied to their trading positions.
+For the first time, this year's test also tested the trading books of those banks against a second "exploratory market shock."

-While the global market shock is characterized by a severe recession with fading inflation expectations, the exploratory market shock tests a less severe recession with greater inflationary pressures induced by higher inflation expectations.
+The Fed said the global market shock was a severe recession with fading inflation expectations; the exploratory market shock tested a less severe recession with greater inflationary pressures.

-Those results showed that the largest banks’ trading books were resilient to the rising rate environment tested.
+The results from those exams showed that the trading books of the largest banks were resilient amid a rising rate environment.

 The biggest projected losses belonged to Goldman, with $21.2 billion lost in the global market shock scenario and $18.1 billion in the exploratory market shock component.